If you wake up with a sore jaw from grinding your teeth in your sleep you could have bruxism.

-While there is no one-size-fits-all answer for how to stop grinding your teeth, a number of things can be done to help lessen the chances of bruxism to protect your teeth:
+While there is no one-size-fits-all answer for how to stop grinding your teeth, a number of things can be done to help lessen the chances of bruxism and protect your teeth:

-If you can relax your mind and body to prepare for sleep, you may lessen your chances of grinding your teeth due to stress or over–stimulation.
+If you relax your mind and body in preparation of sleep, you may lessen your chances of grinding your teeth due to stress or over–stimulation.
 Try to be mindful of sleep approaching, and try some breathing exercises or meditation in the evening.

-If you are suffering mental health issues, it’s a good idea to seek professional help in the form of counselling.
-If you are able to improve your , and fall asleep in a calmer state of mind, you’ll most likely decrease your chances of teeth grinding while sleeping.
+If you have mental health issues, it’s a good idea to seek professional help in the form of counselling.
+If you fall asleep in a calm state of mind, you’ll decrease your chances of teeth-grinding while sleeping.

-If you suffer from teeth grinding through your sleep, consider investing in a night guard for bruxism.
+If you persistently grind your teeth while you sleep, consider investing in a night guard for bruxism.
 Mouthguards can be purchased to protect the teeth from grinding against each other, and some mouthguards can be customised to your jaw if necessary.
 Though mouthguards will not stop bruxism, they can help reduce the damage done to your teeth.

 Turning your bedroom into your sleep sanctuary and creating the ideal environment for sleep will promote a deeper, more restful sleep.
-Make sure you’re sleeping on a , and that you have a that supports your neck and provides with the level of comfort you need.
-We also recommend keeping your bedroom room at a cool room temperature, and ensuring it is dark, quiet and free from clutter.
+Make sure you’re sleeping on a supportive mattress, and that you have a pillow that supports your neck and provides with the level of comfort you need.
+We also recommend keeping your bedroom room at a cool room temperature, and ensuring you have curtains or blinds to make sure it is dark while you sleep, quiet and free from clutter.
 It’s all about finding what works best for you to relieve stress and create a restful, peaceful atmosphere for sleep.